Völkerstrafgesetzbuch: Syrian civil war, 2017–present

 In April 2020, proceedings were launched at the Higher Regional Court in Koblenz against Anwar Raslan and Eyad al-Gharib, two suspected members of President Bashar al-Assad's security services, on charges of crimes against humanity, rape, aggravated sexual assault and murder, making them the first trial for war crimes by Syrian government agents.
 Anwar al-Bunni, a Syrian human rights lawyer living in exile in Germany, provided testimony as a witness on "the horrors and the bureaucratic structures of Assad's jails and torture chambers", based on his five years as a prisoner in Syria and from his legal experience in representing victims.
 Bunni worked with prosecutors to help find witnesses willing to testify in the trial.
 In a landmark ruling in February 2021, the court sentenced al-Gharib to 4 1/2 years in prison for aiding and abetting crimes against humanity through torture and the deprivation of liberty.

 In January 2022, proceedings were launched at the Higher Regional Court in Frankfurt am Main against a Syrian doctor, Alaa M., suspected of crimes against humanity, including torturing opponents of Syrian President Bashar al-Assad while working as a doctor at a military prison and hospitals in Homs and Damascus in 2011 and 2012.
 In June 2025, he was sentenced to life imprisonment by the court for crimes against humanity on the basis of two deaths and eight cases of severe torture.

+In December 2025, Germany's Public Prosecutor General charged Fahad A., a suspected former member of Syrian intelligence, with crimes against humanity and the torture and murder of dozens of prisoners held in a Damascus prison under al-Assad.

 Islamic State, 2020–present

 In February 2020, the Higher Regional Court in Frankfurt indicted Taha al-Jumailly, an Iraqi national who allegedly left a 5-year-old Yazidi girl he and his wife kept as a slave in Iraq to die of thirst in the heat, on charges of murder, membership of a foreign terrorist organization, genocide, crimes against humanity, war crimes and human trafficking.
 In what was the first genocide verdict against a member of Islamic State, the court found al-Jumailly guilty in 2021 of involvement in the slaughter of more than 3,000 Yazidis and enslavement of 7,000 women and girls by IS jihadists in 2014–15.

-In 2024, German police arrested an Iraqi couple alleged to be Islamic State members, on suspicion of genocide and crimes against humanity for enslaving two Yazidi girls between 2015 and 2017 in Iraq and Syria.
+In 2024, German police arrested an Iraqi couple alleged to be Islamic State members on suspicion of genocide, crimes against humanity and war crimes for enslaving two Yazidi girls between 2015 and 2017 in Iraq and Syria.
+In July 2026, the Higher Regional Court in Munich convicted the pair of genocide, crimes against humanity and war crimes.
+The man was sentenced to life imprisonment, while his former partner received a juvenile sentence of nine years and six months.
+The court found that the couple had enslaved, physically abused and sexually assaulted the girls before transferring them to other Islamic State members as the group lost territory in Syria.